Submit a proposal to your housing company

 5. Utilise free-of-charge expert help

 Would you like advice or for an impartial expert to participate in your housing company’s general meeting?
-The City of Helsinki provides housing companies running blocks of flats with free-of-charge help at the different stages of energy renovations.
+The City of Helsinki provides housing companies with free-of-charge help at the different stages of energy renovations.
 Read more »